Health-RI/metadata-shacl-validation/README.md

 This repository is used to provide SHACL shapes to verify Health-RI and FAIR Data Point RDF files.

-The validator itself is available at <https://www.itb.ec.europa.eu/shacl/healthri/upload>.
+The validator itself is available at <https://www.itb.ec.europa.eu/SHACL/healthri/upload>.

 ## Development

 Run `docker compose build && docker compose up` and a validator will be exposed at <http://localhost:8080/shacl/healthri/upload>.

-Currently there are two profiles v.1.0.0 and development.
-The v1.0.0. profile will validate against the v1.0.0 release shacls, development will validate against development, note: development can contains errors, so use with care!.
+Currently there are two profiles: v.1.0.0 and development.
+The v1.0.0. profile will validate against the v1.0.0 release SHACLs, development will validate against the latest development version.
+Note: development can contains errors, so use with care!
-The shacles are retrieved from github datamodel repository.
+The SHACLs are retrieved from the github datamodel repository.

 ## Updating existing shapes

-Updating is not needed anymore, the shacl are retrieved from github datamodel repository.
+Updating is not needed anymore, the SHACLs are retrieved from github datamodel repository.

 ## Adding new shapes